-When I look back to the time I started producing oral English language, I realize that it took place long time before I was able to do so.
-It seems as if it worked like magic because I didn’t have to consciously remember how to say things in my native language, and the mental images would take the form of words when I needed it.
+As I look back to the time I started composing oral language, I realize that it actually took place long time before that.
+It worked like magic because I didn’t have to consciously remember how to say things in my native language, and mental images would take the form of words when I needed it.

 I’ve seen the same process in many of the students that I interview for placement tests and during casual conversations with intermediate levels.
-They are not sure how it works, but they are able to find the words and structures to express their ideas.
+They are not sure how they achieved it, but they are able to find words and structures to express ideas.

-You too, can develop this ability if you’re serious about your effort to learn the new language.
-All it takes is commitment and hard work.
-For some, it will be easier, and for the rest of us like it was my case, it’s the result of systematic enforcement.
+You too, can develop this ability if you’re serious about your effort to learn a new language.
+All it takes is commitment and work.
+For some, it will be easier, and for the rest of us -like it was for me, it’s the result of systematic enforcement.

-Firstly, there’s the need to increase vocabulary, for this is the base of language.
-It’s been said that a learner needs to incorporate at least 7 new words everyday, so imagine the importance of words, expressions and collocations to speak up your mind.
+Firstly, there’s the need to increase vocabulary, which is the base of language.
+It’s been said that a learner needs to incorporate at least 7 new words everyday, so imagine the importance of collecting words, expressions and collocations, so you can speak up.

-Second, being aware of the structure required to keep up with a normal conversation, such as simple present tense, simple past, and future.
-Learn the rules of tenses including varied-sentence types: affirmative and negative statements, Y/N questions, WH-questions.
+Secondly, being aware of the structure that is required to keep up with a conversation, such as: simple present tense, simple past, and future.
+Learning the rules of tenses includes different types of sentences: affirmative and negative statements, Y/N questions, WH-questions.

-Lastly, making sure that intonation, pronunciation and clarity comply with the standard of the people you speak to; in other words, there’s no effective communication if the other person cannot easily understand you.
+Lastly, making sure that intonation, pronunciation and clarity comply with the standard accepted; in other words, there’s no effective communication if the other person cannot easily understand you.

-So just follow this 1-2-3 method to accomplish the goal of producing oral language, and make yourself proud of being able to interact with others through the wonderful English channel.
+So, just follow this 1-2-3 method to accomplish the goal of producing oral language, and be proud of communicating with others, through this wonderful channel.